piratefsh/piratefsh.github.io/_posts/2017-11-28-rc-computer-art-pop-up---day-2.markdown

 ---

 I was supposed to play with color gradients today but I got distracted.
 Jonathan Dagan shared a the [Recode Project](http://recodeproject.com/), repository of retro computer art with lots of stuff from the 70s.
 They're really cool and I want to play with recreating some of them tomorrow.

+p/s: these daily posts are really quick and dirty so I don't feel the need to spend too much time on perfecting them. please excuse the mess.